dougnoel/SyndioDashboardAutomation/README.md

 You can check the installation by opening up a command window and typing the following:

 ```
-cd %HOMEPATH%\Projects\sentinel.example
 mvn test
 ```
-If Internet Explorer pops up and the tests run successfully, you are ready to move to Section 1.3.
+If Chrome pops up and the tests run successfully, you are ready to move to Section 1.3.

 ### 1.1.3 Linux Installation (5 - 20 minutes)
 There is no installation script for Linux as different flavors have different package managers.
 (You are encouraged to contribute a shell script for installing tools on you os.)
 After installing the appropriate tools, cd to the directory you want the project in and clone the repo.